 Please use the following weblink: https://patient.emisaccess.co.uk/ and follow the instructions to register for this service. (document attached showing instructions and examples of the screens you will see).
 Please open as a read only document.
 If you have any problems please do not hesitate to contact a member of our Reception Team who will be happy to advise you.

 In an emergency all patients will be seen by the duty doctor the same day (an emergency is a condition which the patient feels cannot wait until the next day).
 Please note that the duty doctor clinic appointments may be shorter than routine appointments in order to see all the patients who have requested appointments on that day.
 Please refrain from discussing additional non-emergency conditions as this may delay other patients.
-We have a daily emergency clinic for children under the age of 12 (Monday to Friday mornings except Bank Holidays).
+We have a daily emergency appointments dedicated for children under the age of 12 (Monday to Friday mornings except Bank Holidays).

 We would appreciate if you would consider the needs of all our patients.
 We have an obligation to balance the individual requirements of a patient during appointments with other patients waiting to be seen in the same surgery.
 There will be times when unforeseen medical emergencies may delay your appointment time (for example if the doctor is called out on an urgent home visit, is presented with a serious medical condition which requires more time to assess and arrange medical admission to hospital).
 If a patient presents with more than one medical condition, the doctor has the right to ask the patient to make a further appointment if the doctor is running late (due to previous medical emergencies) or if the doctor feels there is not sufficient time to deal with all additional queries.
 We apologise if this causes any inconvenience.